chpollin/InfoVisDHGraz/_posts/2022-11-02-presentation_7_network_city_gruenwald.md

 ## Feedback

+Keith ANDREWS insists that, instead of complex query masks to generate visualizations, a faceted-search mask would be more suitable.
+He adds that, generally, one should prefer bar chart over pie chart; in any case, the successive order of visual elements should be constitent and transparent.
+Regarding network graphs, ANDREWS states that for large-scale network visuals, it might be preferable to include a threshold, i.e., representing only nodes with a certain amount of edges.
+Furthermore, he stresses that including more (agglomerations of) metadata in generating the visuals would be a promising endeavor, e.g., georeferences.

+Linda FREYBERG remarks positively on the aesthetics of some visuals shown, noticing conceptual similarity to designs classics from Otto NEURATH.
+She also advocates using open data processing tools, such as OpenRefine.

+Tiziana ALOCCI suggests using Datawrapper to ingest the data into proper visuals more easily when confronted with a lack of technical resources.
+Furthermore, joining with FREYBERG, she proposes working with more symbols, and with them contextually expanding into other areas of social life, e.g., including specific landmarks.
+In the case of including georeferences, she advises resorting to open and free software solutions.

 ## Slides

 {% pdf "https://raw.githubusercontent.com/chpollin/InfoVisDHGraz/5fd88139ff2f86b254e152dadfe7719d2c53403c/slides/slides_presentation_7_gruenwald.pptx" no_link %}

 ## Resources

-* ‘Datawrapper Blog’.
+* Datawrapper Blog.
 Accessed 10 December 2022. [https://blog.datawrapper.de/](https://blog.datawrapper.de/).
-* ‘David Rumsey Historical Map Collection | The Collection’.
+* David Rumsey Historical Map Collection | The Collection.
 Accessed 9 December 2022. [https://www.davidrumsey.com/](https://www.davidrumsey.com/).
-* ‘Isotype (Picture Language)’.
+* Isotype (Picture Language).
 In _Wikipedia_, 16 November 2022. [https://en.wikipedia.org/w/index.php?title=Isotype_(picture_language)&oldid=1122230869](https://en.wikipedia.org/w/index.php?title=Isotype_(picture_language)&oldid=1122230869).
-* ‘OpenRefine Introduction’.
+* OpenRefine Introduction.
 Accessed 10 December 2022. [https://jonasparnow.com/open-refine/](https://jonasparnow.com/open-refine/).
 * OpenStreetMap.
-‘OpenStreetMap’.
+OpenStreetMap.
 Accessed 9 December 2022. [https://www.openstreetmap.org/](https://www.openstreetmap.org/).